chteuchteu/CorporateVCardsBundle/README.md

 > Note 2: you must execute this command if you add new profiles, change a photo, or rename a profile key.

+### Email protection
+In order to protect profiles e-mail addresses against spammer robots, we "encrypt" them using [ROT13](https://en.wikipedia.org/wiki/ROT13) substitution cipher.
+Those are then decoded client-side using a simple javascript script.
+This technique is not meant to be perfect nor secure, but to avoid displaying clear e-mail addresses in the vcards HTML source.

 ## Contribute
 All contributions are welcomed!
 Please create your pull-requests against the `devel` branch.